 Stuck?
 Professionals can do a wireless site survey to assess and maximising your connection (whether it’s wireless or even broadband).
 Using wireless analyzers, you’ll be able to determine appropriate locations for access points in your business—and there are a number of free wireless analysis apps for both Android and iPhone.
 If you don’t already have one in mind, Ubiquiti Networks’ WiFiman is a good place to start.

-Your business doesn’t have to suffer from poor connection.
+There’s no need to let your business suffer from poor connection.
 If you take the proper steps to increase your speeds and overall performance, you’re bound to see a surprising increase in productivity.
 Our advice: stick to major brands, do your research, and buy a good access point.
 You’ll be glad you did.
 Get in touch with the experts for more!